NitinKhare/trader/README.md

 ### Automated Stop-Loss Orders

-After a BUY order is confirmed filled (via order status polling), the engine immediately places a SL-M (stop-loss market) sell order at the strategy's stop-loss price.
+After a BUY order is confirmed filled (via order status polling or webhook postback), the engine immediately places a SL-M (stop-loss market) sell order at the strategy's stop-loss price.
 The SL order ID is persisted in the database alongside the trade record.
 Before placing a strategy exit, the engine cancels the existing SL order to prevent a double sell.

+When a webhook postback reports an SL order as TRADED, the engine automatically marks the position as closed in the database with `sl_hit` as the exit reason.

 ### Dynamic Capital Updates